 Patients receiving anticoagulant therapy need to be monitored closely if given CoQ10, as CoQ10 may have procoagulant activity and make the medications not work as well.5

-CoQ10 is given by mouth in the form of a capsule, liquid, or chewable formula32.
-It is recommended to be taken with food, as absorption of CoQ10 is enhanced in the presence of food, particularly lipids (fats) 33.
+CoQ10 is given by mouth in the form of a capsule, liquid, or chewable.32 It is recommended to give it with food, as absorption of CoQ10 is enhanced in the presence of food, particularly lipids (fats).33

 What If I Miss a Dose?